Know Your ABGs - Arterial Blood Gases Explained

 - Bicarbonate (HCO3): 22-26 mEq/L

 - Oxygen saturation (O2 Sat): 94-100%

-The first value a nurse should look at is the pH to determine if the patient is in normal range, above, or below.
-If a patient’s pH > 7.45, the patient is alkalotic.
+The first value a nurse should look at is the pH to determine if the patient is in the normal range, above, or below.
+If a patient’s pH > 7.45, the patient is in alkalosis.
 If the pH < 7.35, then the patient is acidosis.⁵ Remember, the lower the pH number, the higher the acid level in the body.
 And even with a normal pH level, acidosis or alkalosis may still be present, as the body can compensate to balance the pH.⁶

 Next, examine the PaCO2.
 This will determine if the changes in the blood gas are due to the respiratory system or metabolically driven.
 In combination with the HCO3, the nurse will be able to fully comprehend the blood gas.

 Below is a chart that contains the different values and determining if the cause is respiratory or metabolic-driven, and if, to what degree, the patient is compensating for the pH.
 This will enable the medical team to treat the patient adequately.

 There are many different ways to remember how to analyze arterial blood gas.
 It’s a nurse’s responsibility to be able to identify key components in order to be prepared for the next step.
 Asking the help of more senior clinical nurses and respiratory therapists will allow novice nurses to master this skill.

 There’s a wealth of information available for nurses seeking to deepen their understanding of this important test.
 Here are some great resources you might use for further study.